opentracing-contrib/python-flask/example/README.md

 First window:

 ```
-> export FLASK_APP=responder.py
+> export FLASK_APP=server.py
 > flask run
 ```

 Second window:

 ```
-> export FLASK_APP=requester.py
+> export FLASK_APP=client.py
 > flask run --port=0
 ```

-To test the traces, check what port the requester is running on and load localhost:port.
+To test the traces, check what port the client is running on and load localhost:port.
 If you have a lightstep tracer token, you should be able to view the trace data on the lightstep interface.
 (NOTE: if you wish to use a different OpenTracing tracer, simply replace